Japan Declares State Of Emergency Over Coronavirus - UrduPoint

 The government has also pledged to step up testing capacity and the number of beds and ventilators available to treat those in serious condition.

-The state of emergency is a relatively relaxed approach to lockdown compared to other parts of the world, a function of Japan's legal system, which restricts the government's ability to limit the movement of citizens.
+The measures are relatively relaxed compared to other parts of the world, a function of Japan's legal system, which restricts the government's ability to limit the movement of citizens.

-"Japan is still haunted by the negative legacy of the war and the oppression of its citizens," said Yoshinobu Yamamoto, an emeritus professor of international politics at the University of Tokyo.

-But he warned that there could be calls for stronger measures if the outbreak continues to spread.

-Japan saw its first case of the virus in mid-January, and came under heavy criticism for its handling of the coronavirus-wracked Diamond Princess, where an on-board quarantine ended with over 700 people contracting the virus and 11 deaths.

-In the capital, people expressed support for the state of emergency, with some saying they felt it should have been declared sooner.
+In the capital, people expressed support, with some saying they felt it should have been declared sooner.

 "When you see on tv what's going on in New York with the cases doubling within three, four days, it really sends chills down my spine," 76-year-old Mitsuo Oshiyama told AFP.